ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “What’s on your mind, adjutant?”

-“I just made a round to check the guests attending this ceremony, and I found… some spectators amongst the guests that shouldn’t have be here….”
+“I just made a round to check the guests attending this ceremony, and I found…”--he lowered his voice--“...some spectators amongst the guests that shouldn’t have be here….”

 “Go on,” the young noble urged.

-“I just received the word, young master, there are experts that Elder Jhamil said he didn’t invite,” the adjutant said.
+“I just received the word, young master, there are experts that Elder Jhamil said he didn’t invite.”

 Young Master Blackwood frowned.
 “What… what’s that supposed to mean?”

-On the less crowded place of the courtyard, the middle-aged man who said from Elemental Stone School and his companion, the middle-aged woman, watched the commotion unfolding without having to bother socializing with other guests like everyone did.
-They glanced at the other place where a man calmly sipping tea, a man who couldn’t hide his sharp aura from the experienced experts’ gazes.
-Not far from there, also a beardy foreign guest who appeared to be simple, also watching the commotion while he crunching dry nuts noisily.
+On the less crowded place of the courtyard, the middle-aged man who Bhela greeted before, along with the middle-aged woman, watched the commotion unfold while nibbling on steamed peanuts.
+He glanced at the other place where a man calmly sipping tea, a man with a hard face who couldn’t hide his sharp aura, then swept his gaze at the one who beside him, a short stature man who wore a headband to hide his reddish hair from public, who also happened to enjoy steamed peanuts while his focus solely at one direction in the crowd.

 All of them came in common garments incognito.
-But still Elder Jhamil sent people to keep tabs on these suspicious people since they were guests who Bhela Malikh invited out of nowhere.
+But still Elder Jhamil sent people to keep tabs on them, especially since the bald elder still didn’t know the reason Bhela Malikh invited these foreigners.

-The ngajen ceremony usually consisted of three main parts--prayer, socializing, and sending offering to the mountain as the finale.
-Very unusual for irrelevant events to happen between them.
+The ngajen ceremony usually consisted of three main parts--prayer, socializing, and sending offerings to the mountain as the finale.
+It was uncommon for irrelevant events to happen between them.
 However, since the young lady of the host had already accepted the duel, Malikh Family set up an emergency venue for the fight.

 Elder Jhamil came to invite himself as the judge.
-Years of seeing opportunities being split with Yashura Family because the patriarch’s policies, he loathed the Yashuras, and naturally looking forward to see their eldest young lady making a fool out of herself.
+For a change to hummiliate those simple Yashuras and to slip himself onto the spotlight, he couldn’t ask for better opportunity.

 “You two ready?”
 Elder Jhamil asked both of the opposing sides.
+“This is a friendly match between two friendly families.
+So stop before your blade hit your enemy,” he said, seemingly talking to either sides, but didn’t say anything about the arrows part.

 Since Bhela Malikh was an Archer, she suggested to Mila, “I’m using a bow.
-So you can strike first.
-I will give you ten seconds.”
+So you can move first.
+I’ll try to dodge for ten seconds.”

 “I don’t need that,” Mila scoffed.

 “Very well…” she said.
 She glanced at Elder Jhamil, said, “Elder Jhamil, please begin the duel."

 Elder Jhamil counted to three.

 The duel began.

-And Mila, amateurly raised her sword, charging like a bull.

-“AAAAAA!!!” she yelled.
+“AAAAAA!!!”
+Mila roared with the sword raised above her head, charging ahead.

-Bhela picked four arrows from the quiver she tied on her hips.
+Contrast to her opponent’s battle cry, Bhela was solemn.
+She picked four arrows from the quiver tied on her hips.
 Nocking the arrows simultaneously, she took a deep breath as she concentrated to channel different natures elemental mana from her manasphere.
 The mana, through fingers and her thumb, flowing into all the four arrows and soon the tip of the arrows glowed with four different colors.

-The breezy night wind began to stir.
+The wind began to stir.

 And she raised the bow.
 She released the arrows.